miguelgonzalez9/Getting-and-Claning-Data-Course-Project/Code Book.md

-# Code Book for Human Activity Recognition Using Smartphones Dataset
+# Code Book for Human Activity Recognition Using Smartphones Data
 ## ls dataset
 This data set divides the Human Activity Recognition into the different signals specified in the features_info file.
 Each element of the list 'ls' corresponds to the data for the signals listed below.
 Each signal has X, Y and Z values.\

 1 tBodyAcc\
 2 tGravityAcc\
 3 tBodyAccJerk\